anmoldeepsingh04/New_Trial/README.md

 # Solving Poisson Equation using various solvers
-Questions are in Assignment_01_Problem folder Solutions are in Assignment_01_Solver folder
+Questions are in Assignment_01_Problem folder
+\list Solutions are in Assignment_01_Solver folder